Course 1: Rust Language

 Pierre Cochard, Tanguy Risset

-This course has been set up for student of the Telecommunication Department at INSA-Lyon (5th year), it is vastly inspired by the Rust book and many other resource on the web.
-It assumes that student do not have any programming experience in Rust by have a strong programming experience in other languages (C/C++ and object languages in particular).
+This course has been set up for students of the Telecommunication Department at INSA-Lyon (5th year), it is vastly inspired by the Rust book and many other resources on the web.
+It assumes that students do not have any programming experience in Rust, but have a strong programming experience in other languages (C/C++ and object-oriented languages in particular).

-In addition to this documents, you'll find other documents on Moodle presenting the concepts covered in this course.
+In addition to these documents, some others are available on Moodle https://moodle.insa-lyon.fr/course/view.php?id=10386, presenting the concepts covered in this course.
 Don't forget to check it before you start.
 Many of the information listed here come from https://www.rust-lang.org/learn/.

-The course is organize in sections that have questions.
-In addition you will find boxed text labeled course: which consists in important concept
+The course is organized in sections that have questions.
+In addition, you will find text boxes labeled Course:, in which important concepts are presented.

 Course: What is Rust and Why Rust

-Why should computer science engineer always learn new languages?
+Why should computer science engineers always learn new languages?

-Nowadays, Rust use is growing exponentially, the number of library and project using or useful to Rust developpers is already huge.
-The reason for that it that Rust provides safe memory management without a garbage collector, ensuring both performance and security.
+The use of the Rust programming language is growing exponentially, the number of useful libraries and projects that are available to developers is already huge.
+The main reason for that is that Rust provides safe memory management without a garbage collector, ensuring both performance and security.
 Its ownership system eliminates data races and segmentation faults.
-It enables efficient concurrent programming while guaranteeing memory safety.
-It is associated with a powerful modern ecosystem and and it is suited for embedded systems, system programming as well as high-performance applications.
+It enables efficient and concurrent programming while guaranteeing memory safety.
+It is associated with a powerful modern ecosystem and is suited for embedded systems, system programming as well as high-performance applications.
 Adopted by major industry players, Rust is emerging as a reliable alternative for secure and system-level development.

 Setting up the environnement for using Rust

 We're going to start by setting up the environment that will enable you to program in Rust.
-We recommand that you use Rust on your own machine, but the environment is already installed on the departement computers.
+We recommend that you use Rust on your own machine, but the environment is already installed on the department computers.

 1. An editor for programming, we strongly recommend Visual Studio Code that is available on all OS, for instance here: https://visualstudio.microsoft.com/fr/downloads/.
+Together with the rust-analyzer extension.
 See Appendix below for an introduction to Visual Studio Code.

-cargo is the Rust compiler as well as the package manager and build system for Rust. cargo's installation and updating is itself managed by rustup.
+cargo is Rust's package manager and build system.
+Its installation and versioning are managed by rustup.

-Below is a summary for installing cargo on your laptop.
-The original complete instruction can be found here: https://doc.rust-lang.org/book/ch01-01-installation.html.
+Below is a summary for installing Rust and cargo on your laptop.
+The original complete instructions can be found here: https://doc.rust-lang.org/book/ch01-01-installation.html.

 As a summary: